 # 12: Five Star Auto Club

 The idea was that you could have your “dream car,” and make money in the process.
 The system worked where you paid a yearly fee and approximately $100 per month.
 You would get the car and you had to bring other people into the fold to get their cars.
 The more you had, the more money you made, but when the Federal Trade Commission looked at this, it was shut down as a pyramid scam immediately.
 The operators are not allowed to play the MLM game for life now.
 Take a look at the case here.

 And Many More

-Multi Level Marketing companies start and fold on a consistent basis.
-Does that mean you should not “buy in: to MLM?
+Multi Level Marketing Companies start and fold on a consistent basis.
+Does that mean you should not get involved?
 I believe you just have to be cautious.
 You need to look at companies such as these and learn from them.

 We could say that people shouldn’t start restaurants because many of them close their doors too, but people still start dining establishments.
 The only true way to win is to take a chance.

-I was originally going to put many more defunct and closed companies in this post, but I must admit that it was getting quite depressing reading the research I had discovered.
+I was originally going to put many more defunct and closed MLM Companies in this post, but I must admit that it was getting quite depressing reading the research I had discovered.
 I had others like:

 Global Prosperity Group